 Inhibikase Therapeutics’ third product candidate, IkT-01427, is designed to block the causative virus of progressive multifocal leukoencephalopathy (PML) from replicating in the body.
-PML is a rare disease that causes rapidly fatal brain infection in >50% of patients afflicted with the disease.
-The onset of PML has been linked to treatment with more than 15 medications used to treat multiple sclerosis and other autoimmune diseases, as well as in patients with HIV and certain cancers of the blood and lymph.
+PML is a rare disease that causes rapidly fatal brain infection in approximately 50% of patients afflicted with the disease.
+The onset of PML has been linked to treatment with medications used to treat multiple sclerosis and other autoimmune diseases, as well as in patients with HIV and certain cancers of the blood and lymph.
 The sole cause of PML is the John Cunningham (JC) virus.

 IkT-01427 is an oral, brain-penetrant medication for systemic administration that is designed to block the entry of the JC virus into the cell, thereby preventing the virus’ ability to replicate in the body.
 IkT-01427 is a new molecular entity that was developed with the company’s RAMP™ technology.